brucezztong/ZZTong-Prefabs/README.txt

 COPYRIGHT

-These POIs are copyright by Bruce Tong.
-Do not panic.
+These original POIs (and derivatives) are copyright by Bruce Tong.
 This does not preclude derivitive works.
 It only establishes my rights in accordance with the GPLv3.
 Note that I am not able to express the copyright on the individual files of the modlet because they are often binary files.
 This notice covers the entire modlet.
 My copyright only applies to my changes to any POIs that are derivitite works, such as TFP POIs brought forward from older versions of the game.
-I hope TFP does not consider this a challenge to their copyrights.
+I don't think this violates TFP's copyrights.
+I'll also note the license for 7D2D gives TFP an automatic license to use any POIs I've created.

 THANKS: